-Pedro Caixinha sacking: 'Institutional failure', admits Alastair Johnston
+Pedro Caixinha sacking: Institutional failure at Rangers - director Alastair Johnston

 Rangers director Alastair Johnston described the events that led to Pedro Caixinha's sacking as "institutional failure" and a "systemic problem".

-The Ibrox board removed the Portuguese from his post only seven months and 26 games into his tenure following Wednesday's 1-1 draw with Kilmarnock.
+The Ibrox board dismissed Caixinha on Thursday after only seven months and 26 games in charge, following Wednesday's 1-1 draw with Kilmarnock.

 Stories of unrest in the Rangers squad had emerged this season.

-"I think the events of the last couple of weeks demonstrated institutional failure, if you will," said Johnston.
+"The events of the last couple of weeks demonstrated institutional failure," said Johnston.

 "It was a systemic problem and not just one we thought could be corrected easily with the current personnel.

-"You can't not be disappointed after losing a manger after seven months but the board had to reach a decision which was in the best interests of the club in the long run and if a decision was going to be made it was better being made sooner rather than later."
+"You can't not be disappointed after losing a manger after seven months, but the board had to reach a decision which was in the best interests of the club in the long run.

-Caixinha had a fall-out with the club's veteran striker Kenny Miller over dressing room "leaks" and reportedly told skipper Lee Wallace, Miller and injured players to stay away from Ibrox for Wednesday's game.

-At the same time, Rangers lost ground to Celtic in the Premiership, falling to fourth in the table after Kilmarnock's injury-time equaliser and lost the League Cup semi-final to Motherwell on Sunday.
+"If a decision was going to be made, it was better sooner rather than later."

 - Next Rangers manager must know the club - Ferguson